Serenity Blog Banner

 The topic of female alcoholism remains a murky one, which is unfortunate because so many women out there need help.
 You may be surprised to know that women who are heavy drinkers are mostly college educated, middle to upper class women.
 Effective treatment for female alcoholics needs to be addressed because the numbers continue to rise.

 Some reasons behind the sharp increase in female drinkers may be connected to cultural views, changing attitudes toward alcohol, and differences in how the genders process alcohol and approach their drinking habits.
 For example, women are more likely to drink alone than men do in an effort to self medicate when uncomfortable emotions or troubles arise.
-The expectations on a modern woman to perform in a variety of roles, such as mother, wife, career woman, have been mounting steadily leading many to deal with the pressure in unhealthy ways in order to hide the fact that they are unhappy and unfulfilled in these life roles.
+The expectations on a modern woman to perform in a variety of roles, such as mother, wife and career woman, have been mounting steadily leading many to deal with the pressure in unhealthy ways in order to hide the fact that they are unhappy and unfulfilled in these life roles.

 Cultural views toward female drinkers have changed dramatically as well.
 Nowadays, it’s culturally acceptable for a woman to drink with the sole intention of getting intoxicated, and to even binge drink if she wants to.
 This leads us to the fact that women’s bodies are affected by alcohol in different ways than men.